-The surplus of the Company for the year amounted to \$1,770,841 (2020: Surplus of \$1,620,448).
-During the year the Company received a donation of \$1,300,000 to purchase 75 hectares of land in Far North Queensland that had been previously used to farm sugar cane and graze cattle with a view to revegetating it for conservation purposes.
+The surplus of the Company for the year amounted to \$12,687 (2021: Surplus of \$1,770,841).
+The surplus for last financial year was boosted by the receipt of a donation of \$1,300,000 to purchase 75 hectares of land in Far North Queensland that had been previously used to farm sugar cane and graze cattle with a view to revegetating it for conservation purposes.
+During this financial year, the Company made a significant strategic investment to build its regular giving program and this is reflected in the increase in professional fees and the cost of fundraising year on year.